ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/03-adt-sorted-sets-maps.md

 ### Sorted sets

-    interface SortedSet extends Set:
+    interface SortedSet of T extends Set:
-        first()          // Returns the first (smallest) element. last()           // Returns the last (largest) element. floor(x)         // Returns the closest element ≤ x, or nothing if there is no such element. ceiling(x)       // Returns the closest element ≤ x, or nothing if there is no such element. lower(x)         // Returns the closest element < x, or nothing if there is no such element. higher(x)        // Returns the closest element > x, or nothing if there is no such element. between(x1, x2)  // Returns all elements x such that x1 ≤ x ≤ x2.
+        first() -> T          // Returns the first (smallest) element. last() -> T           // Returns the last (largest) element. floor(x: T) -> T      // Returns the closest element ≤ x, or nothing if there is no such element. ceiling(x: T) -> T    // Returns the closest element ≤ x, or nothing if there is no such element. lower(x: T) -> T      // Returns the closest element < x, or nothing if there is no such element. higher(x: T) -> T     // Returns the closest element > x, or nothing if there is no such element. between(x1: T, x2: T) -> Collection of T
+                              // Returns all elements x such that x1 ≤ x ≤ x2.

 ### Sorted maps

-    interface SortedMap extends Map:
-        firstKey()               // Returns the first (smallest) key. lastKey()                // Returns the last (largest) key. floorKey(key)            // Returns the closest key ≤ k, or nothing if there is no key. ceilingKey(key)          // Returns the closest key ≤ k, or nothing if there is no key. lowerKey(key)            // Returns the closest key < k, or nothing if there is no such element. higherKey(key)           // Returns the closest key > k, or nothing if there is no such element. keysBetween(key1, key2)  // Returns all keys k such that k1 ≤ k ≤ k2.
+    interface SortedMap of K to V extends Map: firstKey() -> K               // Returns the first (smallest) key. lastKey() -> K                // Returns the last (largest) key. floorKey(key: K) -> K         // Returns the closest key ≤ k, or nothing if there is no key. ceilingKey(key: K) -> K       // Returns the closest key ≤ k, or nothing if there is no key. lowerKey(key: K) -> K         // Returns the closest key < k, or nothing if there is no such element. higherKey(key: K) -> K        // Returns the closest key > k, or nothing if there is no such element. keysBetween(key1: K, key2: K) -> Collection of K
+                                      // Returns all keys k such that k1 ≤ k ≤ k2.